lspahija/blizzardberry/README.md

 ## Architecture and notes

-- admin portal where app/website owner enters an action curl and the curl is parsed into json and the json is saved as a tool (this should also support dropping in an openapi spec and automatically generating all the tools from that)
+- admin portal where app/website owner pastes in their OpenAPI spec, the spec is parsed into json and the json is saved as tools
+(also support dropping in curl commands)

 - when an end-user uses the app's chatbot, and wants to perform an action, the LLM retrieves the tool corresponding to that action